Stories of Web Users in How People with Disabilities Use the Web

 Ilya is blind.
 She is the chief accountant at an insurance company that uses web-based documents and forms over a corporate intranet.
 Like many other blind computer users, Ilya does not read Braille.

-Lee was born with deuteranopia and protanopia, commonly referred to as red/green color blindness.
+Lee was born with deuteranopia and protanopia (often called “color blindness”).
 He has difficulty distinguishing among items that are red, green, orange, and brown, all of which appear kind of a murky brown.

 Luis, basketball fan with Down syndrome